 We examined all of our products and assessed whether we act as a controller or a processor for each of them.
-We operate as a controller for our publisher products because we regularly make decisions on the data to deliver and improve the product.
+Except in relation to the AdMob Processor features and Google Ad Manager Processor features (where Google operates as a processor), we operate as a controller for our publisher products because we regularly make decisions on the data to deliver and improve the product.
+In some circumstances, Google and publishers will act as joint controllers.
+This is reflected in our Controller-Controller Data Protection Terms.

 For example, if you're an AdSense publisher, we'll serve ads to your visitors.
 If your site is about, say, gardening, then we might infer that your visitors are gardening enthusiasts.
 We'll use that data to benefit advertisers: a maker of lawnmowers might want its ads served to gardening enthusiasts, even when they're visiting sites that have nothing to do with gardening.
 Our uses of that data, to benefit different parties, mean that we are data controllers, not processors.
 For a publisher using our Ad Manager or Ad Exchange products, the publisher has more controls over the use of data.
 They can opt in to the same sort of data uses as AdSense and AdMob.
 Or they can make choices that will limit Google's uses of the data, meaning their pages about, for example, skiing won't inform the ads that serve on another publisher's site.
 There are some limits to those controls: we use data across Ad Manager and Ad Exchange publishers for purposes of product improvement, including to test ad serving algorithms, to monitor end-user latency, and to ensure the accuracy of our forecasting system.
 Again, it's for these reasons that we're a controller, not a processor, for Ad Manager and Ad Exchange.